BrianGardnerAtl/website/_drafts/compose_profile_image.md

 ## Profile image compose function

 The initial setup for the profile image mirrors the action row items.
 A vector asset is needed for the default user photo.
-This asset is loaded with the `vectorResource` function, which is displayed in a `Container` using the `DrawVector` function.
+This asset is loaded with the `vectorResource` function, which is displayed in a `Container` using the `drawVector` function.

 The icon is added using the [Vector Asset Studio](https://developer.android.com/studio/write/vector-asset-studio) just like the other action row icons.
 I used the `person` icon for the default asset and named it `ic_profile_photo_default`.